A-R7/A-R7/README.md

 # Hi there, I'm Abdul Rahman! 👋

-### SDET Intern @ BrowserStack (Enterprise Team)
+### SDET Intern @ BrowserStack (Revenue Org)

-I am a passionate developer and tester currently working on enterprise team.
+I am a passionate developer and tester currently working on growth team of revenue Org.

 ---